YoungHypo/YoungHypo/README.md

 ## 👋 About Me

-🎓 I’m Haibo Yang, **Master of Science in Computer Science** at the University of California, Santa Barbara, specializing in:
+🎓 I’m Haibo Yang, **Master of Science in Computer Science** at the University of California, Santa Barbara, focusing on:

 - **Full Stack & Mobile Dev** 💻
-- **Machine Learning** 🤖
+- **AI Agent** 🤖
 - **Database** 📀
 - **Blockchain** 🧱